haskell/text/tests/README.markdown

     ./dist/build/benchmarks/benchmarks

 And run the ones you want to inspect.
+If you want to configure the benchmarks further, the exact parameters can be changed in `src/Data/Text/Benchmarks.hs`.